Relec Electronics Ltd Terms and Conditions

 1.2.2.
 A reference to a party includes its personal representatives, successors or permitted assigns.

 1.2.3.
 A reference to a statute or statutory provision is a reference to such statute or provision as amended or re-enacted.
-A reference to a statute or statutory provision includes any
+A reference to a statute or statutory provision includes any subordinate legislation made under that statute or statutory provision, as amended or re-enacted.

 1.2.4.
-Any phrase introduced by the terms including, include, in particular or any similar expression shall be construed as illustrative and shall not limit the sense of the words preceding
+Any phrase introduced by the terms including, include, in particular or any similar expression shall be construed as illustrative and shall not limit the sense of the words preceding those terms.

 1.2.5.
 A reference to writing or written includes faxes and e-mails.